-- I. A total of 124 semester hours, 30 of which must be numbered 300 or 400.
-(A total of 150 semester hours required for Bachelor of Science in Public Accounting;) - II.
+- I. A total of 124 semester hours, 30 of which must be numbered 300 or 400. - II.
 Five 3 or 4 credit courses meeting distribution requirements; - III.
-At least one course designated as Non-Western; - IV.
+At least one course designated as Non-Western: - IV.
 Basic educational proficiency requirements of 20 semester hours; - V. A sophomore-level writing intensive course; - VI.
 A graduation major; - VII.
 A cumulative grade point average of C (2.00) and at least a C average in the graduation major, not counting cognate courses; a C average is also required in any minors which a student may elect; - VIII.
 The last 31 semester hours must be earned at Adrian College or in programs approved by the College.